mononijipro/TSS_FSCD/README.md

-# TSS_TSS_API
+# Fake SOUL CODE Dispenser
-Backend server and SOUL CODE dispenser written in Deno
+for future installs of THE SOUL STATION